gosu/ruby-app/README.md

 # Build process

 tl;dr after many long nights: I have given up on cross-compiling Ruby and its quirky C extensions, even between 32/64-bit Intel.
 Instead, I compile Ruby on two or three different Macs and merge the results with `lipo`.
+Note: Since binaries compiled on one version of OS X are not guaranteed to work on older releases, I recommend using the oldest version of OS X you can find to build the Ruby app.
+Ideally: 10.6 on a 64-bit Mac for the 64-bit build; 10.6 on a 32-bit Mac for the 32-bit build; and any PowerPC Mac on 10.5 for the PowerPC build.

 * Install rvm.
 * Optional: Update the Rakefile with the desired Ruby version and gems.